-Why study history?
-When students ask this question, there are usually at least two other questions implied: "How can it help me make a living?" and "How can history make me a better person?
+How can history make me a better person?
 This question is even more important, since making a living is only part of one's life.
-History is the collective experience of mankind.
+History is the collective experience of humankind.
 It provides perspective and knowledge which helps us understand the present and it presents a hope that we may avoid mistakes made in the past.
 As the most wide-ranging of all academic disciplines, history helps satisfy the curious mind which is not content with the present, but must query the past and attempt to peer into the future.
 History teaches us to collect, analyze and use evidence; such a trained mind is the most practical tool available to the human race.